bugcps/devShort/README.md

     * Fast installation
     * Integrated statistics viewer
      * No feature overhead
-2. Widely configurably for your needs with only one file
+2. Widely configurable for your needs with only one file
 3. Privacy friendly
     * Only the access count and date is tracked
     * The whole code is verifiable in minutes